Careers Education, Independent Advice and Guidance (CEIAG)

 UniFrog is an excellent platform which allows Westminster Academy students to comprehensively research their futures.
 As well as interactive personality and interests quizzes, students can also find about local labour market information, career progression, universities and higher education courses.
 WA students are encouraged to keep a log of all of their achievements in the 'Activities' area to serve as a reference point for writing personal statements and applications when needed.

 Westminster Academy students also have access to BeReady, a platform which allows students to engage with CPD-accredited learning courses as well as wellbeing exercises and curriculum lessons.
 By spending even just 10 minutes a week learning, students can develop self-confidence and resilience as well as gain the additional skills to get ahead.
 To access the platform for the first time, students should refer to the guide available to download at the bottom of this page.

 Are you an employer, training provider or educational establishment?

 We are keen to work in partnership with further education providers, apprenticeship providers, universities and employers, to give our students access to assemblies, workshops, workplace visits, mentoring programmes and many other schemes.

-Expressions of interest should be sent to the Careers Lead, Ms Paula Bull at firstname.lastname@example.org or via 020 7121 0600.
+Expressions of interest should be sent to the Vice Principal for Teaching and Learning, Ms Jaya Carrier, at firstname.lastname@example.org or via 020 7121 0600.

 Further details of the criteria under which organisations will be given access to students, along with our available facilities can be found in Annex A of our CEIAG policy, in accordance with Section 42B of the Education Act 1997.